LDPC Codes with Local and Global Decoding: Preliminaries

+\begin{example} A sub-blocked Tanner graph with $ M=3 $ sub-blocks -- each of length $n=6$ -- is illustrated in Figure~\ref{Fig:MB Tanner}.
+Local (resp. joint) checks contain an 'L' (resp.
+'J') label. \end{example}

 We denote by $\Lambda_{L,i}$ the fraction of variable nodes with local degree $i$, and by $\Omega_{L,i}$ the fraction of local check nodes with degree $i$.
 Similarly, $\lambda_{L,i}$ designates the fraction of local edges connected to a variable node with local degree $i$, and $\rho_{L,i}$ designates the fraction of local edges connected to a local check node of degree $i$.
 We call $\left(\Lambda_{L,i},\Omega_{L,i},\lambda_{L,i},\rho_{L,i} \right)$ local degree distributions.
 Note that we do not distinguish between local degree distributions of different sub-blocks, and we assume that they are the same in all sub-blocks (but the instances drawn from the distributions are in general different between the sub-blocks).
-The joint degree distributions $\left(\Lambda_{J,i},\Omega_{J,i},\lambda_{J,i},\rho_{J,i}\right)$ are defined similarly with an important difference.
-In contrast to Tanner graphs associated to ordinary LDPC codes where the minimal variable-node degree is usually $2$ (i.e., $\Lambda_{L,0}=\Lambda_{L,1}=0$), in the two-sided Tanner graph we allow some variable nodes to have joint degree $0$ or $1$.
-The reason for removing this restriction is related to the iterative decoding algorithm, and will become clearer in Sections~\ref{Sec:2D DE}~and~\ref{Sec:C1}.
-In the rest of the paper we will use $P_0$ to denote the coefficient $\Lambda_{J,0}$, due to its importance.
+The joint degree distributions $\left(\Lambda_{J,i},\Omega_{J,i},\lambda_{J,i},\rho_{J,i}\right)$ are defined similarly but with an important difference: we allow some variable nodes to have joint degree $0$ or $1$.
+Joint degree $ 0 $ increases the rate without compromising decoding performance (as would happen in ordinary LDPC codes with a single degree distribution).
+Due to its importance, we will use in the rest of the paper $P_0$ to denote the coefficient $\Lambda_{J,0}$.